I was hesitant to write this post about making your church outwardly focused.

 You readers are very creative.
 I know you can share with us many other ways to be outwardly focused.
 Let us know some of your ideas.
 Let us know what you are currently doing.

-Don’t expect your members to be evangelistic unless you are evangelistic.
+Don’t expect to make your church outwardly focused unless you are outwardly focused.

 Consider taking the five-hour challenge.